Editorial by Industrial Quick Search

 Space Layer

-• Circuit Layer This layer is where the conductive paths of the switch are applied.
-These conductive paths can be produced through two main methods: screen printing and photochemical etching.
+This layer contains the conductive paths of the switch, which can be created using methods such as screen printing or photochemical etching.

 • Screen Printing: This method uses a stencil containing the pattern of the circuit.
 Silver conductive ink is flooded on the stencil placed above a substrate.
 The substrate used is typically a polyester film.
 This method is used for thinner and more flexible membrane keypads.